DergLabs/Open-Image-Processor/README.md

 ![(Core)](https://imgur.com/8mgcja6.png)

+## Performance:
+- Each core takes 13 clock cycles to process a pixel.
+At 250Mhz with 15 cores, a theoretical total throughput of 288.46 Million Pixels/second is possible. (~19.2MP/s/core)
+- Adding the RGB and HSV ALU's will increase the cycle count to ~17 cycles, resulting in a theoretical total throughput of 147.05 Million Pixels/second (~14.7MP/s/core, 5 cores lost due to an increase in DSP usage)

 ## Future Work
 - Add RGB/HSV adjustment cores using DSP processors, 32-bit registers will be used for control data